Luke-ebbis/Luke-ebbis/README.md

 Hello I am Sibbe Bakker; a student in bioinformatics eager to learn more about the profession and collaborate.
 My primary language is python 🐍 , shell and 🇷.
 I am interested in learning more about rust 🦀 and julia.
-Additionally, older programming languages like perl 🐫 and lisp 👽 also facinate me.
+Additionally, more fundamental languages such as lisp 👽 also facinate me.

 For more info, please see
 [my website 🌐:](https://luke-ebbis.github.io/).